Financial-Times/ft-origami/docs/component-spec/modules.md

 **Demos should not:**

-- Be used to explain configuration and implementation differences, these should be explained in the component's readme.
+- Be used to explain configuration and implementation differences, these should be explained in the component's README.
-- Leave ambiguity in how the component should be used in a product.

 ### Demo config